xsynaptic/sass-font-stacker/readme.md

 This Sass micro-library provides a simple way to work with a pre-defined set of presumably web-safe font stacks.
 Two functions and a single mixin provide a bit of syntactic sugar to make it easier to prepend any of the existing fonts stacks with an arbitrary number of fonts.

 What this library *won't* do is output an `@import` declaration for web fonts.
-For that you'll want to turn to something like [Sass Web Fonts](https://github.com/penman/Sass-Web-Fonts) but be warned: [imports are an anti-pattern](http://www.stevesouders.com/blog/2009/04/09/dont-use-import/), good for the developer and bad for performance.
+For that you'll want to turn to something like [Sass Web Fonts](https://github.com/penman/Sass-Web-Fonts) but be warned: [CSS imports are an anti-pattern](http://www.stevesouders.com/blog/2009/04/09/dont-use-import/), good for the developer and bad for performance.